 Long-term care insurance is another possibility.
-Depending on the kind of policy you buy, or the policy options you choose when you make your purchase, this type of insurance can help you pay for all, or just some, of the forms of care mentioned earlier.
+Depending on the kind of policy you buy, this type of insurance can help you pay for all, or just some, of the care mentioned earlier.
 It can also cover some or all of the costs associated with care coordination and home modification.

 Benefits usually are paid by the day, week, or month.
 An example: your policy may pay up to $215 per day for skilled-nursing care, or $1,500 per week, or $5,000 per month.
 For home care, it might pay just a portion of the above—such as $100 or so a day.

 These benefits don’t pay out forever, though—or at least most of them don't.
-The majority of long-term care insurance policies place limits on how much they'll cover (a maximum dollar amount), or how long (a specific number of years—up to a lifetime) they'll provide coverage.
+The majority of long-term care insurance policies place limits on how much they'll cover.
+They also limit how long (a specific number of years—up to a lifetime) they'll provide coverage.

 It's important to carefully consider any limits or caps in a policy you may be considering, as well.

 Something else you'll want to consider while shopping around for long-term care insurance: anything that isn't covered by an in-consideration policy.

 For instance, a policy may not cover certain conditions or situations.
 In terms of conditions, a policy may not cover you -if you had a stroke in the last couple of years or if you have a history of strokes.

 A policy also may not cover you if you have AIDS or AIDS-Related Complex (ARC), Alzheimer’s Disease or some other form of dementia or cognitive dysfunction, or a progressive neurological condition like Parkinson’s Disease or multiple sclerosis.